Fast Concurrent Primitives Despite Contention: Related Work

 \subsection{Analysis of Concurrent Data Structures}

 Several works bound the step complexity of various concurrent data structures.
-Ellen et al.\ describe a lock-free binary search tree in which the amortized step complexity per operation is $O(h(\text{op}) + c(\text{op}))$ per operation, where $h(\text{op})$ is the height of the tree at the beginning of $\text{op}$ and $c(\text{op})$ is the maximum number of operations accessing the tree at any one time during $\text{op}$.
-Unfortunately, this bound is quite weak, since if $p$ processes are accessing the tree at the same time, the bound is $O(p)$ for each operation.
-Ellen, Ramachandran, and Woelfel~\cite{ERW12} present a wait-free implementation of a fetch-and-increment object that requires just $O(\log^2 p)$ step complexity per operation.
-This seems to be the first bound for a non-trivial operation on an object that is sublinear in $p$.
-The bound was later improved to $O(\log p)$~\cite{EW13}, which is optimal for the problem.
+Ellen et al.~\cite{EFHR14} describe a lock-free binary search tree in which the amortized step complexity per operation is $O(h(\text{op}) + c(\text{op}))$ per operation, where $h(\text{op})$ is the height of the tree at the beginning of $\text{op}$ and $c(\text{op})$ is the maximum number of operations accessing the tree at any one time during $\text{op}$.
+Unfortunately, this bound is quite weak, since if $P$ processes are accessing the tree at the same time, the bound is $O(P)$ for each operation.
+Ellen, Ramachandran, and Woelfel~\cite{ERW12} present a wait-free implementation of a fetch-and-increment object that requires just $O(\log^2 P)$ step complexity per operation.
+This seems to be the first bound for a non-trivial operation on an object that is sublinear in $P$.
+The bound was later improved to $O(\log P)$~\cite{EW13}, which is optimal for the problem.
 Jayanti and Tarjan~\cite{JT21} describe a wait-free union-find object with step complexity bounds that are logarithmic in size and processors.
-Asbell and Rupert~\cite{AR24} describe a wait-free deque with amortized $O(\log^2 p + \log n)$ step complexity.
+Asbell and Rupert~\cite{AR24} describe a wait-free deque with amortized $O(\log^2 P + \log n)$ step complexity.
 Since a stack is a special case of a deque, the result also applies to stacks.
-We note that none of these bounds account for the cost of memory contention.
+We note that these are step-complexity bounds that do not account for delays caused by memory contention.